Self-medication: Other uses

-One area of DIY medicine is self-administered pharmaceutical drugs that are obtained without a prescription, as in the case of DIY transgender hormone therapy which is common among trans people.
+One area of DIY medicine is self-administered pharmaceutical drugs that are obtained without a prescription, as in the case of DIY transgender hormone therapy which is common among transgender people.
 Prescription-only lifestyle drugs such as those to treat erectile dysfunction, male pattern baldness, and obesity are often purchased online by people who have no diagnosis or prescription.
 In 2017, the United Kingdom legalized the sale of sildenafil (Viagra) over the counter in part to cut down on the number of men buying it online from unlicensed pharmacies.

 Self-managed abortion with medication is safe and effective, but is illegal in some jurisdictions.
 Before the current medication had been developed and in places where abortion is illegal, people may resort to unsafe methods of self-managed abortion.

 Another area is the creation of medical devices, such as PPE for protection against COVID-19 and epinephrine injectors.
 Some people with insulin-dependent diabetes have created their own automated insulin delivery systems.
 One review found that "the quality of glucose control achieved with DIY AID systems is impressively good".
 With DIY brain stimulation, individuals with depression create their own devices to access an experimental treatment.
 Other people self-administer fecal transplant as a treatment for various diseases.